stevekrouse/cycle/README.md

   * race between programmer typing and another programmer on cycle

 ## MVP

-  * get methods working in setting data initially

-  * ajax
-    * consider webscript and blockspring

-  * better onboarding
-    * needs more structure but still allows for user choice
-    * need to come up with untutorials?
-    * add other projects chat app and todomvc (with links not to c9) to homepage
+  * min, max width, height --> set mix height to 100%  - 20 min

-  * more compile time errors with block id so can highlight
+  * more compile time errors with block id so can highlight - 1 hour
     * seperate compile-time errors from errors while compiling

-  * user accounts & saving

-### Current technical projects

-  * think about how to make data more intuative
+  * think about how to make data more intuative - 3 hours
+    * mutator on page (and custom elements)
     * roll custom variables -> data menu
     * create variable with initial value
     * set variable to X